rackerlabs/rackspace-how-to/content/rackspace-cdn/use-rackspace-cdn-with-a-wordpress-site.md

 ### About Cloud Files

 Rackspace Cloud Files is an independent, redundant, cloud-based solution for file storage.
-It uses containers that are limited to 5 GB of storage, but you have an unlimited number of containers available to you.
+Cloud Files uses containers that are limited to 5 GB of storage, but you have an unlimited number of containers available to you.

 These files are not directly accessible from any server by default.
 However,